PecanProject/betydbdoc-dataentry/bulk_upload.md

         only created if there are at least two trait-variable columns and then only for rows for which at least one trait-variable column value is non-blank.

+1. Methods

+    A method _may_ be specified for each trait variable in the data file.
+    Methods must be specified interactively on the Upload Options and Global Values page.
+This means of course that for each file, each trait variable must be assigned uniformly to the same method; trait values in different rows can not be assigned different methods.

+### Using the Bulk Upload Wizard

+The Bulk Upload Wizard is a sequence of pages designed to guide the user through the process of uploading a data file and having its data added to the database.
+Here is a step-be-step guide to using the wizard.
+This guide assumes you have already composed a data file, and that it is accessible in the file system of the computer you are using to access the wizard.

+1. Click the Bulk Upload menu item at the top of any BETYdb page.

+1. On the "New Bulk Upload" page, click the "Choose File" button.
+In the file chooser that comes up, find the file you want to upload and double-click on it.

+1. Click the "Upload and validate file" button.

+1. If you do not have citation information in your file and you have not chosen a citation to use in your browser session, you will be taken to the "Choose a Citation" page.
+Otherwise, skip the next steps.

+    Type into the auto-completion citation text box and choose from among the list of citations that come up.
+Note that the list of citations will be filtered by trying to match the author, year, title, or DOI against the string of characters you type into the box.

+1. Once you have chosen a citation, click the "View Validation Results" button.

+1. View the validation results.
+This page will display your data file and will highlight any errors or possible errors.
+For details on potential problems, see the [Troubleshooting] section.

+1. If there are no errors to be dealt with, click the link on the upper-right to go on to the "Specify Upload Options and Global Values page.

+### Troubleshooting

+Once a CSV data file has been composed

+[^missing_cells]: In some cases, it is allowable for data in some columns to be missing from some rows.
+In this case, there will be two consecutive commas with only zero or more white-space characters in between, or, in the case of the first or last columns, there may be only whitespace before the first or after the last comma of the row.
+If items are omitted from the end of a line, the trailing commas may be omitted as well.

 [^ignoring_columns]: If such information is already included in the data set and you want to keep such columns for purely informational purposes, the string